erinmarie84/Password-Generator/README.md

 # Password-Generator
 Homework 3
-Use the given HTML layout and create checkboxes for users to choose which elements they want their password to inlcude Use javascript to create variables for each type of password element
+Use javascript to create variables, prompts and conditionals to create a site that prompts the user to choose which characters they want their password to include.
+Variables should include uppercase, lowercase, numbers, characters and should also have a prompt where the user chooses how many characters they want in their password.